Skip to main content

 1. In the GitHub project:

-1. Go to: Settings -> Secrets and Variables -> Actions -> Variables -> New Repository Variable
+1. Go to: Settings -> Environments -> prod -> Environment variables

 2. Add the supabase url (NEXT_PUBLIC_SUPABASE_URL) and anon key (NEXT_PUBLIC_SUPABASE_ANON_KEY) variables.
 These can be found in the supabase project settings.